Coffee Part II: The Truth About Coffee

-There are TONS of coffee products on the market these days.
-From cheap ice-cold, grab n’ go, sugary Frappuccinos, to your high-end coffee bars, and everything in between.
+There are TONS of coffee products on the market these days, ranging from cheap ice-cold, grab-n’ go, sugary coffee drinks to your high-end coffee bars and everything in between.

 Here at Nutrition for Longevity, we focus on regenerative farming to grow our coffee in harmony with the environment.
 Choosing organic coffee is only half of the battle.
-Choosing coffee that is associated with a rain forest alliance or other environmental certifications help regulate these critical parameters to protect the environment.
+Choosing coffee that is associated with the Rainforest Alliance or other environmental certifications helps regulate these critical parameters to protect the environment.

-Coffee in its purist form is “green” which is a term for unroasted coffee beans.
+Coffee in its purest form is “green” which is a term for unroasted coffee beans.
 Before roasting, green coffee beans need to be sorted for defects which can occur for a multitude of reasons.
-Defective beans can come about from climate conditions, poor agricultural, harvesting and processing practices, and problematic transportation or storage of the coffee.
+Defective beans can come about from climate conditions, poor agricultural, harvesting, and processing practices, and problematic transportation or storage of the coffee.
 Why is this so important?
-Substandard beans can affect taste and flavor profile – but more importantly, for us at N4L, defective beans can impact your health.
+Substandard beans can affect taste and flavor profile — but, more importantly for us at N4L, defective beans can impact your health.

-For N4L and our partners, health is our top priority.
+At N4L, health is our top priority.
 Bean defects can lead to microorganism growth leading to increased mycotoxins like Ochratoxin A or an uneven roast profile, which can create unwanted polycyclic aromatic hydrocarbons, or PAHs.
-Increased levels of mycotoxins (molds) can lead to adverse health effects ranging from acute poisoning to long term chronic disease.1,2
+Increased levels of mycotoxins (molds) can lead to adverse health effects ranging from acute poisoning to long-term chronic disease.

 While the bean defects all raise concerns for our health, what is more alarming is the way they are treated.
 To ensure the coffee is free of toxins, rigorous testing is required.
 Mold, or mycotoxin, levels in coffee beans have acceptable levels for consumption that differ from country to country.
 If mycotoxins are present, only a small amount can be eliminated at high roast temperatures.
 Unfortunately, these high temperatures may increase the formation of PAHs and eliminate healthy polyphenols in coffee.